AACBZ001/hello-word/README.md

 # hello-word
-This space is a learning room about sql/R/sas.
+This space is a learning room talking about sql/R/sas.